What do I do when I see a “NO SIGNAL” message on one or more channels?

 5. Retune your device.
 If you need instructions, please refer to your Device Manual, or for guidelines, see here.

-If this doesn't help, it's most likely there's an antenna fault.
+If this doesn't help, it's most likely there's an antenna fault at play here.

 Our recommendation is to contact a local installer in your area who can provide on-site diagnosis and fix.
 Here's a free online directory where you can find a local installer.
 It's best to ring around for a few quotes.